 An Agentic Perspective on Positive Psychology

-Throughout his writing, Bandura critiques the predominantly negative and pathology-focused approach in the discipline of psychology.
-This historic or “disease model” approach contrasts to positive psychology’s pro-self-efficacy approach, in which humans can exert control over their failings and dysfunction (Bandura, 2008).
+For one, Bandura critiques the predominantly negative and pathology-focused approach in the discipline of psychology.
+This “disease model” approach contrasts with positive psychology’s pro-self-efficacy approach, in which humans can exert control over their failings and dysfunction (Bandura, 2008).

 What’s inspiring is that self-efficacy can be developed by anyone.
-That is, self-efficacy is not a trait that some have and others do not.
-Instead, it is the ability to exercise and strengthen one’s self-efficacy, regardless of their past or current environment.
+That is, self-efficacy is not a trait that some have, and others do not.
+Rather, everyone can exercise agency and strengthen their self-efficacy, regardless of their past or current environment (Schunk & Ertmer, 2000).

 4 Ways to Build Self-Efficacy